sameedhayat/Getting-And-Cleaning-Data-Course-Project/README.md

 ```r
 library('plyr')
 ```
-## Step # 5 :Creates a second, independent tidy data set with the
+## Step 5 : Creates a second, independent tidy data set with the
 ### average of each variable for each activity and each subject
 ### Grouping to get tidy dataset
 ```r